wenkangjing/notes-launch-school/kb/regex/_RegEx.md

 > The regex `*` quantifier looks very similar to the * wildcard you find in many command line shells, but don't be fooled; they are not the same.
 >
 > The * wildcard from a shell is more like the regex `/.*/`; it matches any sequence of characters, regardless of what those characters are.
-So, the wildcard `blue*doc` matches any file whose name begins with blue and ends with doc, while `/blue*doc/` matches any sequence of characters that begins with blu, ends with doc, and contains any number of es between the beginning and end.
+So, the wildcard `blue*doc` matches any file whose name begins with blue and ends with doc, while `/blue*doc/` matches any sequence of characters that begins with blu, ends with doc, and contains any number of `e`s between the beginning and end.

 - 1 or more `+`